-- Preferred Stock: Valued at the net asset value of the units reported on the active market on which the individual investments are traded. - U.S. government securities: Valued using pricing models maximizing the use of observable inputs for similar securities. - Corporate debt instruments: Valued using pricing models maximizing the use of observable inputs for similar securities.
+- Preferred Stock: Valued at the net asset value of the units reported on the active market on which the individual investments are traded. - Certificates of deposit: Valued using rates currently offered for deposits of similar remaining maturities. - U.S. government securities: Valued using pricing models maximizing the use of observable inputs for similar securities. - Corporate debt instruments: Valued using pricing models maximizing the use of observable inputs for similar securities.
 This includes basing value on yields currently available on comparable securities of issuers with similar credit ratings.

-There have been no changes in the methodologies used as of December 31, 2022 and 2021.
+There have been no changes in the methodologies used as of December 31, 2023 and 2022.